orbitalintel/Cybersecurity/ProactiveCyberDefense/PasswordManagers.md

 ### Choosing the Right Password Manager

-When selecting a password manager, look for these key features:
+When choosing a password manager, prioritize these essential features:

 - **End-to-End Encryption**: Your data should be encrypted at all stages.
 - **Ease of Use**: A user experience that works for you will encourage consistent use.